FG alleges conspiracy in $9.6bn judgment debt - Vanguard News

 According to Ahmed, every Nigerian must come together to ensure that the judgment is set aside because the consequences will affect everyone.

-It will be recalled that on January 2010, the FMPR entered into a 20-year gas and supply processing agreement (GSPA) with P&ID to build a gas processing facility.
+It will be recalled that in January 2010, the FMPR entered into a 20-year gas and supply processing agreement (GSPA) with P&ID to build a gas processing facility.

 P&ID was to refine associated natural gas into non-associated gas to power the national electric grid.